 Ms. Julie Sou completed her M.Sc. at the School of Population and Public Health at UBC, where her thesis focused on social determinants of health and health access among female sex workers.
 She is currently working as a Research Assistant with Dr. Wei Zhang, Program Head of Health Economics at CHÉOS.

-Ms. Rozanne Wilson is a research methodologist working with Dr. Amy Salmon.
+Ms. Aleyah Williams is a research coordinator working with Dr. Sarah Munro.

 Software and Programming